-The current federal liberal government has maintained an open stance for foreign investors, in particular with substantial investment in Australian real estate, agriculture and infrastructure in recent years.
+The federal government has maintained an open stance for foreign investors, in particular with substantial investment in Australian real estate, agriculture and infrastructure in recent years.

 In recent years, this openness to investment has been supported by further legislative refinements and regulatory policy pronouncements aimed at enhancing the effectiveness of investment structures used across most asset classes.
 The Australian managed investment trust (MIT) structure has continued to be accepted as an appropriate vehicle for access to Australian investment opportunities in the real estate, infrastructure and private equity sectors.
-With an MIT, in addition to the statutory capital account treatment of investment realisation gains, eligible investors that are residents in an expanded list of foreign countries may access a concessional withholding tax of 15 per cent on distributions of net rental income and net capital gains made by MITs operating many types of investment strategies.
+With an MIT, the trustee may make an irrevocable statutory capital account election that will deem any eligible investment realisation gain to be a capital gain, and as such, non-resident investors will generally not be subject to Australian tax on these gains (unless the gain relates to a direct or indirect interest in real property situated in Australia or if the gain is in respect of certain interests in a limited partnership).
+Additionally, eligible investors that are residents in an expanded list of foreign countries may access a concessional withholding tax of 15 per cent on 'fund payments' (e.g., net rental income) made by MITs in respect of certain asset classes.
 The concessional withholding tax regime is designed to attract investment through an expanded list of local and foreign investment funds, pension funds, sovereign wealth funds and other institutional investors.

 The Australian MIT regime has also benefited from the introduction several years ago of the attribution managed investment trust (AMIT) regime.
 The AMIT regime provides the ability of MITs to be administered with greater flexibility and with the aim of providing a statutory safe harbour curing certain tax uncertainty that traditionally attached to unit trusts.
-The industry has seen a heavy adoption of the AMIT regime over the past year.
+The industry has seen a heavy adoption of the AMIT regime over the past few years.